 With this statement, we would like to inform you about which personal data we collect in relation to your visit on our website and for what purposes it will be used.

-Personal data is data that includes individual details of the personal or factual situations of an identified or identifiable person.
+Personal data is data that include individual details of the personal or factual situations of an identified or identifiable person.
 Anonymised or statistical data unable to create a reference to your identity, or only do so with disproportionate effort, is not personal data.

 In principle, you can browse our website without revealing your identity.
 Nevertheless, personal data described in detail below is collected when visiting our website.